Jscherbe/frontend/site/pages/demos/modals.md

 <h3 class="h3">Youtube Embed (Manual Aspect Ratio)</h3>

 This is the legacy method for handling video aspect ratios using the `.ratio-box` wrapper.
-Note the use of `autoIframe: false` to prevent the modal from attempting to automatically format the inner iframe. `bodyFills` removes the padding.
+Note we no longer need to pass `autoIframe: false` because it is false by default. `bodyFills` removes the padding.

 {% CodePreview %}